juliangut/slim-routing/README.md

 Resulting placeholders list is composed of all group placeholders if any and route placeholders

 It is important to pay attention not to duplicate placeholder names in the resulting pattern as this can't be handled by FastRoute.
 Check group tree patterns for placeholder names

+#### Arguments

+Resulting route arguments is composed of all group arguments if any and route arguments

 #### Middleware